-“Many of the First Nations communities that I serve across Canada are pleased to know that we incorporate ESG practices into the investment process,” says Gord Keesic, a Thunder Bay, Ont.-based institutional portfolio manager at Phillips, Hager & North Investment Management (a division of RBC Global Asset Management), and Head of PH&N Aboriginal Services.
+“Many of the First Nations communities that I serve across Canada are pleased to know that we incorporate ESG practices into the investment process,” says Gord Keesic, a Thunder Bay, Ont.-based institutional portfolio manager at Phillips, Hager & North Investment Management (a division of RBC Global Asset Management), and head of PH&N Indigenous Investment Services.

 Whatever their commitment to specific environmental or social goals, communities must ensure that their trust arrangement reflects their short- and long-term goals.
 “The investment plan needs to align with what they want to be able to do within their community,” says Keesic, who is also a member of the Lac Seul First Nation in Ontario.
-“And so, there will be certain financial goals that they will want to achieve in order to finance those plans.”
+“And so, there'll be certain financial goals they'll want to achieve in order to finance those plans.”

 Communities always have ideas about how best to distribute their funds.
 These may imply a targeted long-term rate of return so that the funds can be used to benefit the community long term.
 “Once we have an idea of the community’s preferences and expectations, we can come up with some investment options for them — and draft a plan that suits their risk tolerance,” Keesic says.
 “The risk-return dynamic is, of course, central to our discussions, and the acceptable trade-off will differ from one community to the next.”

-There is a high level of accountability in working with trust agreements in indigenous communities.
+There's a high level of accountability in working with trust agreements in Indigenous communities.
 “They expect us to show them how their funds have been invested, and how their investments are generating income,” Jackson says.
-“That provides a lot of comfort to community members — to know their money is being looked after, and that chief and council are spending it responsibly.”
+“That provides a lot of comfort to community members — to know their money is being looked after, and that leadership is spending it responsibly.”